- Can You Pay Off Equity Release Early?

 Variable Rate Charges Based on Gilts

-• Maximum ERC: 25% of the initial amount borrowed
+- Maximum ERC: 25% of the amount borrowed.

 Key Takeaways

-Here’s a step-by-step guide to help you repay your equity release early, simplifying the process:
+Here’s a simple step-by-step guide to help you repay your equity release early:

-Once you’re ready, setting up the payment is the final step.
-You can do this through a one-off direct debit, regular standing order, cheque, bank transfer, or over the phone.
-Your lender can provide information on accepted payment methods.
+- Make the Payment.
+Once you’re ready, choose how to pay.
+You can use a one-off direct debit, a regular standing order, a cheque, a bank transfer, or even pay over the phone.
+Your lender can guide you on what payment methods they accept.

-Downsizing protection is an option that some equity release lenders provide.
-It lets homeowners pay off their loans in full without any early repayment charges, but certain conditions must be met.
+Downsizing protection is a feature some equity release lenders offer.
+It lets you pay off your loan in full without any extra charges, as long as certain conditions are met.

 Are Early Repayments Permitted by All Lenders?